camunda/docker-camunda-bpm-platform/README.md

 ### Java versions

-Our docker images are using the LTS OpenJDK version supported by Camunda Platform.
+Our docker images are using a LTS OpenJDK version supported by Camunda Platform.
 This currently means:

  - Camunda 7.20 or later will be based on OpenJDK 17.